-1. the ability to select and administer appropriate methods for collecting and analysing production material and research data;
+1. The ability to select and administer appropriate methods for collecting and analysing production material and research data;

-3. a development of critical and analytical skills;
+3. A development of critical and analytical skills;

-5. skills in critiquing and appraising relevant literature.
+4. Skills in critiquing and appraising relevant literature.

-- A review and elaboration of some of the key philosophical, ontological and epistemological issues that underlie thinking about design, communication and information technology research and research practices.
+- A review and elaboration of some of the key philosophical, ontological and epistemological issues that underlie thinking about communication research and research practices.

-2. An examination of differing research methodologies and techniques.
+- An examination of differing research methodologies and techniques.

 - have completed the requirements for admission to the relevant Bachelor degree of the University, or to another cognate degree approved by the PVC;